 Chemical Fume Hood

-Whenever feasible, work with strong oxidizer chemicals in open or closed systems must be done in a designated area of a laboratory inside of a properly functioning chemical fume hood.
-Work with some concentrated and highly toxic strong oxidizer chemicals must always be performed in a chemical fume hood.
+Work with strong oxidizer chemicals in open or closed systems in a designated area of a laboratory inside of a properly functioning chemical fume hood.
 Contact EHRS if you are unsure of the ventilation requirements for your procedure.

 The fume hood is designed to capture chemical vapor and the hood sash acts as a shield in case of chemical splash.
 The sash must be kept closed as much as feasible.